stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Scalar
 ++++++

-In the Dynamo0.3 API a scalar is a single-valued argument that can be :ref:`either real or integer <dynamo0.3-kernel-valid-data-type>`.
+In the LFRic API a scalar is a single-valued argument that can be :ref:`either real or integer <dynamo0.3-kernel-valid-data-type>`.
 Scalars are identified with ``GH_SCALAR`` metadata.